cipherdevgroup/carelib/README.md

 CareLib is a drop-in library for WordPress parent themes.
 You can learn more about it by reading our [Wiki documentation](https://github.com/wpsitecare/carelib/wiki) and see an implementation of it in our [Alpha starter theme](https://github.com/wpsitecare/alpha).

-Lots of ideas and concepts in CareLib were derived from the [Hybrid Core](https://github.com/justintadlock/hybrid-core) framework by [Justin Tadlock](https://github.com/justintadlock).
+Many of the ideas and concepts in CareLib were derived from the [Hybrid Core](https://github.com/justintadlock/hybrid-core) framework by [Justin Tadlock](https://github.com/justintadlock).